slds-lmu/paper_2019_iml_measures/README.md

-# Quantifying Interpretability
+# Quantifying Model Complexity

-This repository contains the code, files and data for the paper "Quantifying Interpretability of Arbitrary Machine Learning Models Through Functional Decomposition".
+This repository contains the code, files and data for the paper *Quantifying Model Complexity via Functional Decomposition for Better Post-Hoc Interpretability*

 ## Reproduce